 Name of Subsidiary Country of Incorporation Proportion of Ownership Interest Principal Activity OVI Exploration de Mexico S.A. de C.V.
 Mexico 100% Mineral exploration Servicios Mineros Orex Silver S.A. de C.V.
 Mexico 100% Mineral exploration Con Exploraciones y Proyectos de Mexico S.A. de C.V.
 Mexico 100% Mineral exploration Exploraciones y Desarrollos Mineros Coneto S.A.P.I.
-Mexico 45% Mineral exploration Gunnarn Mining AB Sweden 100% Mineral exploration Gunnarn Exploration AB Sweden 100% Mineral exploration
+Mexico 45% Mineral exploration Gunnarn Mining AB Sweden 100% Mineral exploration Gunnarn Exploration AB Sweden 100% Mineral exploration Astral Mining Corporation Canada 100% Mineral exploration Astral Mining S.A. de C.V.
+Mexico 100% Mineral exploration Barsele Minerals Corp.
+Canada 100% Mineral exploration

-During the year ended April 30, 2012, the Company entered into the following transactions with related parties, directors and key management personnel.
-Key management personnel are individuals responsible for planning, directing and controlling the activities of the Company and include certain directors and officers:
+During the year ended April 30, 2013, the Company entered into the following transactions with related parties, directors and key management personnel.
+Key management personnel are individuals responsible for planning, directing and controlling the activities of the Company and include certain directors and officers.

-- a) Paid or accrued management fees of \$84,000 (2011 \$84,000) to a management company controlled by the CEO and director of the Company. - b) Paid or accrued management fees of \$53,800 (2011 \$56,900) to a management company controlled by the CFO and director of the Company. - c) Paid or accrued management fees of \$24,600 (2011 \$32,350) to the Corporate Secretary of the Company. - d) Paid or accrued rent of \$72,000 (2011 \$72,000) to Orko Silver Corp., a company with common directors. - e) Paid or accrued fees of \$60,000 (2011 \$60,000) to a management company controlled by a director of the Company.
-These amounts were included in exploration expenditures. - f) Paid or accrued fees of \$48,000 (2011 \$8,000) to a management company controlled by a director of the Company.
-These amounts were included in exploration expenditures. - g) Recorded shared-based payments of \$742,774 (2011 \$Nil) to directors and officers of the Company.
+- a) Paid or accrued management fees of \$84,000 (2012 \$84,000) to a management company controlled by the CEO and director of the Company. - b) Paid or accrued management fees of \$57,000 (2012 \$53,800) to a management company controlled by the CFO and director of the Company. - c) Paid or accrued management fees of \$27,600 (2012 \$24,600) to the Corporate Secretary of the Company. - d) Paid or accrued rent of \$60,000 (2012 \$72,000) to Orko Silver Corp., a company with common directors. - e) Paid or accrued fees of \$60,000 (2012 \$60,000) to a management company controlled by a director of the Company.
+These amounts were included in exploration expenditures. - f) Paid or accrued fees of \$48,000 (2012 \$48,000) to a management company controlled by a director of the Company.
+These amounts were included in exploration expenditures. - g) Recorded shared-based payments of \$Nil (2012 \$742,774) to directors and officers of the Company.

-Included in accounts payable and accrued liabilities as at April 30, 2012 is Nil (2011 - 10,136; 2010 - Nil) due to directors or officers or companies controlled by directors.
+Included in accounts payable and accrued liabilities as at April 30, 2013 is \$34,549 (2012 - \$Nil) due to directors or officers or companies controlled by directors.